intelowlproject/IntelOwl/docs/source/Usage.md

 * `Shodan_Honeyscore`: scan an IP against [Shodan](https://www.shodan.io/) Honeyscore API
 * `HoneyDB_Get`: [HoneyDB](https://honeydb.io/) IP lookup service
 * `HoneyDB_Scan_Twitter`: scan an IP against HoneyDB.io's Twitter Threat Feed
-* `Hunter`: Scans a domain name and returns set of data about the organisation, the email address found and additional information about the people owning those email addresses.
+* `Hunter_Io`: Scans a domain name and returns set of data about the organisation, the email address found and additional information about the people owning those email addresses.
+* `Hunter_How`: Scans IP and domain against [Hunter_How API](https://hunter.how/search-api).
 * `Censys_Search`: scan an IP address against [Censys](https://censys.io/) View API
 * `MalwareBazaar_Get_Observable`: Check if a particular malware hash is known to [MalwareBazaar](https://bazaar.abuse.ch/)
 * `MalwareBazaar_Google_Observable`: Check if a particular IP, domain or url is known to MalwareBazaar using google search